 “Don’t worry about it.”

-Kenneth nodded and noticed he had gone silent for a good two minutes, and it suprised him that the only words he could muster up were: “Another round?”
+Kenneth nodded and noticed he had gone silent for a good two minutes, and it surprised him that the only words he could muster up were: “Another round?”

 While Kenneth reset the program, trying to get rid of the pop-up still asking for more information on his amazing chess technology by inputting “spite”, hoping the researchers would appreciate his desperation masked as a Seinfeld reference, Janice carelessly and perfectly set up the game board again.

 If she would beat him at chess anyway, there was no need for him to work on his skills, right?
-They could just continue their marriage like that, pretend the matches never revealed anything sinister but were just par for the course, they could bury this brutal occurrence somewhere in their weekend home’s yard, and the chess board next to it!
+They could just continue their relationship like that, pretend the matches never revealed anything sinister but were just par for the course, they could bury this brutal occurrence somewhere in their weekend home’s yard, where security was armed and dangerous enough to keep out both rioters and intrusive thoughts, and the chess board next to it!

 By turn number four, Kenneth caught himself glimpsing at the board and perceived the sparkle again.
 As if the seal to a forbidden chamber had broken inside him, he felt himself anticipate Janice’s next move.
 In shock, he immediately averted his eyes and, by accident, met the incredulous gaze of his wife.